dotnet/standard/docs/review-board/README.md

 Please note that this list isn't meant to be closed: as more platform vendors and API drivers appear, the review board will expand accordingly.

+## Reviews

+Decisions made by the review body will be made public and posted here.